 Centro San Juan Diego, a ministry of the Archdiocese of Denver was established in 2003 by the then Archbishop of Denver, Charles Chaput, O.F.M.
-Cap. (now Archbishop of Philadelphia).
+Cap.
 Responding to the influx of Hispanic immigrants in Denver, the vision of creating the Hispanic Institute for family and pastoral care the then Auxiliary Bishop of Denver, Most Reverend José H. Gomez (now Archbishop of Los Angeles, California), welcomed and invited the Hispanic community to become faithful and integrated leaders in the Catholic Church and in society:

 “We are excited to be opening this long-awaited facility.
 Centro San Juan Diego will be a unique place combining spiritual, educational and corporal care into one center geared toward strengthening low-income families and assisting them toward self-sufficiency.
-It will be a leadership home and a place for empowerment.” –Most Reverend José H. Gomez
+It will be a leadership home and a place for empowerment.”

-With every immigration wave, the Catholic Church has been at the front of welcoming and integrating immigrants into the life of the Church and society.
-Hispanic Catholics make up 66% of the Archdiocese of Denver, the work of the Office of Hispanic Ministry has become essential for the Catholic Church.
+With every immigration wave, the Catholic Church and has led efforts to welcome and integrate immigrants into the life of the Church and society.
+Because Hispanic Catholics make up 66% of the Archdiocese of Denver, the work of Centro San Juan Diego is essential for the Catholic Church.